Category Archives: 2022 Films

 Shaken, Rose starts experiencing frightening occurrences that she can’t explain as she turns to white wine to calm her nerves.
 As an overwhelming terror begins taking over her life, Rose must confront her troubling past to survive and escape her horrifying new reality.

-That’s where Smile does a deep dive south but I’m willing to forgive Rose’s trip to her abandoned childhood home where her mother, suffering from mental illness, offed herself while a guilt-ridden Rose did nothing to help.
+That’s where Smile does a deep dive south, but I’m willing to forgive Rose’s trip to her abandoned childhood home, where her mother, who has a mental illness, offered herself while a guilt-ridden Rose did nothing to help.

-The opening sequence for example is one of the best I’ve seen in horror this decade.
+The opening sequence, for example, is one of the best I’ve seen in horror this decade.
 I didn’t anticipate something so gruesome and palpable to occur right away.
-Rose’s patient is immediately terrified of Rose which is an instant tip that something is seriously wrong.
+Rose’s patient is immediately terrified of Rose, which is a clear indication that something is seriously wrong.

-It’s other aspects that give Smile a major victory.
-Any character who dons that sinister smile (see poster art above) whether real or imagined haunts me in my dreams.
+It’s other aspects that give Smile a significant victory.
+Any character who dons that sinister smile (see poster art above), whether real or imagined, haunts me in my dreams.

 Those who scare easily need not see this film.

-An interracial aspect (the caucasian Rose’s boyfriend is black and Holly’s husband is Indian) scores major points from a diversity perspective and smaller characters give a robust helping of cultural richness too.
+An interracial aspect (the Caucasian Rose’s boyfriend is black, and Holly’s husband is Indian) scores major points from a diversity perspective, and more minor characters provide a robust helping of cultural richness as well.

-Sosie Bacon, daughter of Kevin Bacon and Kira Sedgwick may be headed for Hollywood fame of her own as she easily carries the film.
-She emits a combination of calm, vulnerability, and intelligence which makes the character rootable.
+Sosie Bacon, daughter of Kevin Bacon and Kira Sedgwick, may be headed for Hollywood fame of her own as she easily carries the film.
+She emits a combination of calm, vulnerability, and intelligence, which makes the character relatable.

 Women Talking-2022